kencamarador/portfolio/Azure/Automate Onboarding.md

    ```

 Include the domain service account in the Automation Account Credentials, making sure to use the format domain\user, as demonstrated below.
+Navigate to Automation Group > Credentials.

 ![Image Alt Text](../Images/Runbook2.png)